birgander2/PyRAT/README.md

 ## Requirements

 Pyrat is developed in Python 3.
 It does _not_ run under Python 2.
 Required python packages are specified in the file _requirements.txt_.
-Currently, it is required to use python 3.4 (and not python >=3.5) since some packages have not yet been updated to python >=3.5.
+Currently, it is required to use python 3.x.
 We recommend using the free [Anaconda Python distribution](https://docs.continuum.io/anaconda).
 With Anaconda, you can create and activate a pyrat-compatible virtual environment with the commands:

     conda env create -f requirements.txt -n ve4pyrat